-Application : Applied Explanation on : application of the practice : The Code of Ethics for Company Directors and the Code of Conduct and Ethics for employees are published on the Company's Website.
-The Board observes the Code of Ethics for Company Directors established by the CCM.
-HLFG's Code of Conduct and Ethics ("Code") sets out expectations and guidance for employees and persons permitted to perform duties or functions within, or for and on behalf of, the Company to demonstrate a high standard of professionalism and ethics in the conduct of the Company's business and professional activities.
+Application : Applied Explanation on application of the The Code of Ethics for Directors and the Code of Conduct & Ethics for employees are published on the Company's Website. practice The Board observes the new Code of Ethics for Directors established by the Company in July 2024, which was developed based on the new Code of Ethics for Company Director issued by CCM, with adjustments made to align with the pertinent regulations of BNM, the Securities Commission Malaysia, and Bursa Malaysia Securities Berhad ("Bursa Malaysia").
+HLFG's Code of Conduct & Ethics for employees ("Code") sets out expectations and guidance for employees and persons permitted to perform duties or functions within, or for and on behalf of, the Company to demonstrate a high standard of professionalism and ethics in the conduct of the Company's business and professional activities.
 HLFG's Code covers seven (7) principles, namely: competence, compliance, integrity, consumer protection, confidentiality, objectivity and work environment.
 The Code is in alignment with the Code of Ethics for the Financial Services Industry published by the Financial Services Professional Board (FSPB).
 The Code is reviewed on an annual basis and all employees of the Company are required to read and provide their attestation to the Code on an annual basis.
 These principles have also been incorporated in other relevant governing documents within the Company, where appropriate.
 The Company has additional policies, including standard operating procedures (" Procedures "), to foster and maintain a healthy corporate culture that promotes integrity, transparency and fairness, such as HLFG's Anti-Bribery & Corruption Policy and Procedures which sets out the Company's zero-tolerance position on corruption and bribery, as well as policies and Procedures on gifts and entertainment, and whistleblowing.
-Explanation for departure : Large companies are r to complete the column red to complete the columns below.
+Explanation for : departure Large companies are requito complete the columns b ired to complete the columns below.
 Non-large companies are encouraged elow.

 Measure : Timeframe :